cameraui/sdk/go/docs/api/camera.md

 PTZDirection represents PTZ movement speed for continuous move commands.

+Speeds are in normalized range \[\-1, 1\] where \-1 is maximum speed in the negative direction, 0 stops movement, and 1 is maximum speed in the positive direction.
+Conventions: positive PanSpeed = right, positive TiltSpeed = up, positive ZoomSpeed = zoom in.
+Plugins should clamp values to \[\-1, 1\] and map them to hardware\-specific speeds.

 	type PTZDirection struct {
 	    PanSpeed  float64 `msgpack:"panSpeed" json:"panSpeed"`
 	    TiltSpeed float64 `msgpack:"tiltSpeed" json:"tiltSpeed"`